developerforce/Force.com-Toolkit-for-Jasper/README.md

 * SIM State Change custom object - represents the corresponding event in Jasper.
 Master-detail relationship to Device.

-* JasperSettings custom setting - holds license key, password and username for accessing the API.
+* JasperSettings custom setting - holds license key, password, username and shared secret for accessing the API.

 * Test code for the above